spacemeshos/smapp-lite/TestCases.md

 15. Browser-specific behaviors (e.g., Chrome, Firefox, Safari); verify consistency.
 16. Different device types (e.g., mobile vs. desktop); verify consistent behavior.

+# Dashboard

+## Network Choice

+1. Verify the network choice dropdown is visible.
+2. Ensure the dropdown allows selection between Mainnet and Testnet.
+3. Verify the correct network is selected and displayed after changing the network.
+4. Test switching from Mainnet to Testnet and vice versa.
+5. Ensure that switching networks updates the relevant account and transaction data accordingly.

 ## Connect the Ledger device

 1. Verify that the connect ledger device button is visible and clickable.
 2. Ensure that the button is accessible via the keyboard.
 3. Verify that clicking the "Connect to the Ledger" button opens a modal with options to choose the connection type.
 4. Ensure the modal displays two connection options: "Bluetooth" for Ledger Nano X and "USB" for Ledger Nano S and S+.
-5. Verify that selecting the Bluetooth option initiates the process to connect via Bluetooth.
+5. Verify that selecting the Bluetooth option initiates the process of connecting via Bluetooth.
 6. Ensure that the wallet begins searching for available Bluetooth devices.
 7. Verify that selecting the USB option prompts the browser to display a modal for connected USB devices.
 8. Verify that clicking this button with no ledger device physically connected to the PC opens anyway a browser modal with USB devices.
 9. Verify that clicking this button with a ledger connected, but not logged in, opens anyway a browser modal with USB devices. (locked ledger=undetectable)
 10. Verify that clicking this button with a ledger connected, but without the Spacemesh app opened on the device, opens a modal with instructions on properly connecting a ledger.
-11. Check that the modal with instructions contains also 2 functional buttons - disconnect/cancel and reconnect/retry.
+11. Check that the modal with instructions also contains 2 functional buttons - disconnect/cancel and reconnect/retry.
-12. Verify that clicking the "Disconnect" button in the above mentioned modal cancels the connection attempt and returns the user to the previous state.
+12. Verify that clicking the "Disconnect" button in the above-mentioned modal cancels the connection attempt and returns the user to the previous state.
 13. Ensure that clicking the "Reconnect" button prompts the wallet to check for the device connection again.
 14. Ensure that clicking this button correctly connects to the ledger if we attempt with a ledger correctly plugged in, unlocked, and with the Spacemesh app opened.
 15. Ensure that the wallet recognizes the connected Ledger device.
 16. Ensure the button changes its look (currently green color and changed icon) after a successful connect process.
 17. Verify that once connected, all Ledger-related actions (e.g., signing transactions, exporting keys) become available.
-18. Ensure that the wallet can communicate with the Ledger device to perform these actions.
+18. Ensure the wallet can communicate with the Ledger device to perform these actions.
 19. Ensure the ledger stays connected until we disconnect it.
 The app does not lose the pairing for any random reason.
 20. Verify behavior when the connection process takes too long or times out.
 21. Verify the behavior after the Spacemesh App is closed on the ledger while it's still connected to the lite wallet app (wallet should notice being disconnected? to be implemented?).